Metaxal/rwind/README.md

 ## Default configuration

-The default configuration file that you installed provide you with a number of keybinding and mouse bindings that you can redefine by editing the file:
+The default configuration file has a number of keybinding and mouse bindings that you can redefine by editing the file:
  - Alt-left-button to move a window around
  - Alt-right-button to resize the window